-Why does your method of classification matter?
+Why does your method of classification or organization matter?
 Why do some folks agonize over how to sort their games onto shelves?
 Classification does a few things:

 Classification can tell others how we define things.
 If you organize your games by primary mechanism and put Sagrada in with drafting games, that begins to describe or define what others expect when they pull the game off of the shelf to play.

 Classification can tell others how we value things.
 If you organize your games by your personal play rating and put higher rated games on top shelves and lower rated games on bottom shelves, finding Sagrada on your upper shelves tells people how much you liked the game.

 Classification can tell others what we lack in a collection.
 If you organize games by theme and you don’t have a science fiction section, it might tell people that you may not care for science fiction games or perhaps you are not knowledgeable about science fiction games.